 Start List of Subjects

 - Reporting and recordkeeping requirements

 - Truth in lending

 By the National Credit Union Administration Board on November 21, 2019.

 Secretary of the Board.

-For the reasons discussed above, the NCUA Board amends 12 CFR part 722 as follows:
+For the reasons discussed above, the NCUA Board proposes to amend 12 CFR part 722 as follows:

 Start Amendment Part